pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 There may be situations that call for splitting your vars across multiple files.
 This can be useful if there are vars that need to be interpolated when you apply the configuration, rather than when you create the final template.
-You might consider creating a seperate vars file for each of the following cases:
+You might consider creating a separate vars file for each of the following cases:

 - credentials (these vars can then be [persisted separately/securely][secrets-handling])
 - foundation-specific variables when using the same template for multiple foundations